browserengineering/book/book/styles.md

 - One line of CSS can consistently style many elements at once
 - CSS is future-proof and supports browsers with different features

-To achieve these goals, CSS extends the key-value `style` attribute with two related ideas: *selectors* and *cascading*.
+To achieve these goals, CSS extends the `style` attribute with two related ideas: *selectors* and *cascading*.
 Selectors describe which HTML elements a list of property/value pairs apply to:[^media-queries]

 [^media-queries]: CSS rules can also be guarded by "media queries",
     which say that a rule should apply only in certain browsing